balboajeff/dishiot/README.md

 # dishiot
-code form the Dish Network workshops
+code for the Dish Network workshops